 Please find below a list of the most commonly asked questions from UK employees relating to coronavirus (COVID-19).
 We will continue to update this information as the situation unfolds.
 The answers and advice below are subject to review and may change at any time.
 If there is a question you still need answering, get in touch at firstname.lastname@example.org.

-**Please note that given the new National Lockdown in effect until mid-February, everyone who can work from home effectively is advised to do so.
-You can read more in the latest Message from Charlie.
+**Please note that given the National Lockdown remains in effect, everyone who can work from home effectively is advised to do so.

 Who do I need to inform if I plan to come into the office?

 All employees and contractors who work at London, Bradford and Reading offices must register themselves and reserve space via Mapiq Office Shifts.
 This is a browser-based application that allows you to register your selected days up to three weeks in advance.

 When you go onto the website for the first time, please enter your work email address to enter the site.
 Also, please note that you should use Edge, Chrome or Firefox instead of Internet Explorer to access Mapiq, as Mapiq doesn’t work in Internet Explorer.
 Read the Mapiq Office Shifts Guide to find out more about how to use Mapiq Office Shifts or check the Mapiq Office Shifts FAQs.